Phantasie: Gameplay

+A group of six adventurers explores the Isle of Gelnor and tries to defeat the evil Black Knights and their sorcerer leader, Nikademus.

+Character creation

+Players can choose to be one of six character classes, all drawn from Dungeons & Dragons: Thief, Fighter, Ranger, Monk, Priest, and Wizard.
+Each character class has unique fighting styles and options and all characters can choose their strategy for a particular round in the turn-based combat segments.

-Based on the Isle of Gelnor, Phantasie allows a group of six characters to adventure the countryside and try to defeat the evil Black Knights and their sorcerer leader, Nikademus.
-Players could choose to be one of six character classes (Thief, Fighter, Ranger, Monk, Priest, and Wizard) and could also choose between the races of Human, Dwarf, Halfling, Elf, or Gnome.
-By selecting "Random" one could also choose from ogre, troll, pixie, gnoll, orc, lizard man, minotaur, and other races.
+Likewise, players can choose between the races of Human, Dwarf, Halfling, Elf, or Gnome.
+By selecting "Random", one can also choose from ogre, troll, pixie, gnoll, orc, lizard man, Minotaur, and other races.

-The game was notable for taking advantage of a broad mix of styles for the game: a town window which allowed purchasing in various shops, a top-down style dungeon crawl view, a top-down world map, and a separate combat window.
-Each character class had unique fighting styles and options and all characters could choose their strategy for a particular round in the turn-based combat segments.
-After a combat, experience was awarded, but the players would have to return to town to purchase their levels if they qualified.
+After a combat, experience is awarded, but the players have to return to town to purchase their levels if they qualify.
+A town window also allows purchases in various shops.

-Reception

-With more than 50,000 copies sold in North America, Phantasie was very successful for SSI.
-It was the company's best-selling Commodore game as of late 1987.
-Game reviewers Hartley and Pattie Lesser in 1987 complimented the Atari ST version of Phantasie in their "The Role of Computers" column in Dragon #120 (1987), recommending that Atari ST owners should "consider Phantasie as a game well-worth their attention".
-ANALOG Computing in 1988 called Phantasie and its sequel the best fantasy role-playing games for the Atari 8-bit.
-In 1991 and 1993 Computer Gaming Worlds Scorpia called Phantasie "a surprisingly good little game, with many interesting features".
+The game uses a top-down view for dungeon crawls and the world map, but uses a separate window for combat.

 Development

-Wood stated that the Wizardry and Ultima were inspirations when creating Phantasie RPG game, while basic mechanics of combat and character development were inspired by tabletop game RuneQuest.
+Creator Winston Douglas Wood stated that the Wizardry and Ultima were his inspirations when creating Phantasie, while basic mechanics of combat and character development were inspired by the fantasy role-playing game RuneQuest.

 Regarding the inspiration behind the character of Nikademus, Wood said that he read Tolkien and studied Greek mythology and culture, including The Chronicles of Narnia and other fantasy novels, using all elements from them as inspiration.
 The name of the character comes from Nicodemus, a character from the book Mrs. Frisby and the Rats of NIMH; he thought that it sounded like a bad-guy name but also realized that it was also the name of a Biblical character, and he changed the spelling of the character Nicodemus to Nikademus.

+The result was Phantasie, which was published by SSI in 1985.
+The second and third parts of a Phantasie trilogy were published in 1986 and 1987.

+In 1994, Phantasie I, Phantasie III, and Questron II were re-released in one package.